Here I will do my first review – Pro-Ject Debut Carbon Evo Review.

 Recommended Upgrades for Pro-Ject Debut Carbon Evo

 There’s also a ready-made upgrade for it too.
-If your budget allows, the best is to go for Ortofon 2M Blue.
+If your budget allows, definitely try the Ortofon 2M Blue.
 This cartridge takes everything that the Pro-Ject is already doing extremely well and finds a little more detail and top-end sweetness at the same time.

 This is not a “you must do this at all costs” upgrade; the performance of the 2M Red in this context is pretty good, but it’s simple to do and extracts more performance from the turntable as a whole.